WPAutoPublisher/wpautopublisher-client/README.md

 ## Support

 For support related inquiries, [contact us](https://wpautopublisher.com/contact/).
 Got an issue?
 We've got your back!
+Alternatively, you can reach out to us directly at [team@wpautopublisher.com](mailto:team@wpautopublisher.com).

 ## Author